-In Frigiliana you will find a really spectacle view, well deserved effort to travel to.
-Wandering the streets is an exultation, and I was feeling as taken back in time.
+In Frigiliana, you will find a spectacle view, a well-deserved effort to travel to.
+Wandering the streets is a celebration, and I felt as taken back in time.

-The maze of streets, with meticulously maintained white painted houses are providing an overwhelming contrast with the blue skies and red roofs.
-Flowers everywhere helps maintaining the great view.
+The maze of streets, with meticulously maintained white painted houses, are providing an overwhelming contrast with the blue skies and red roofs.
+Flowers everywhere helps to keep a great view.

 About two hours by bus from Malaga, this was the longest route we had in all holiday.
-Really it doesn’t felt overwhelming because of the beautiful views we could admire all the way.
-Andalusia is very beautiful and the great sceneries are not just like ”each-there” … it is astonishing everywhere!
+It doesn’t felt overwhelming because of the beautiful views we could admire all the way.
+Andalusia is wonderful, and the magnificent sceneries are not just like ”each-there” … it is astonishing everywhere!

-About Granada now – it is the capital of the region and it is located very close to the mountains Sierra Nevada.
-Not a very big city, with friendly population of below 250.000.
+About Granada now – it is the capital of the region, and it is located very close to the mountains Sierra Nevada.
+Not a very big city, with a friendly population of below 250.000.